spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 ---

 Palette Edge allows the deployment of Kubernetes workloads in remote locations with limited connectivity and compute infrastructure.
-This means you can use Palette to manage the lifecycle of your Kubernetes clusters at the edge in locations such as hospitals, rural areas, restaurants, and more.
+This means you can use Palette to manage the lifecycle of your Kubernetes clusters at the edge in places such as hospitals, rural areas, restaurants, and more.

 Edge clusters are Kubernetes clusters set up on Edge hosts, which can be bare metal or virtual machines.
 These hosts can be managed locally on-site through the [Local UI](../../clusters/edge/local-ui/local-ui.md) or centrally through the Palette management plane.

 Before forming a cluster, the Edge Hosts must be prepared and registered with Palette.
-This involves the [EdgeForge workflow](../../clusters/edge/edgeforge-workflow/edgeforge-workflow.md), responsible for building the Edge artifacts required for the deployment, such as the [Installer ISO](../../clusters/edge/edgeforge-workflow/palette-canvos/build-installer-iso.md) and [Provider Images](../../clusters/edge/edgeforge-workflow/palette-canvos/build-provider-images.md).
+This involves the [EdgeForge workflow](../../clusters/edge/edgeforge-workflow/edgeforge-workflow.md), which is responsible for building the required Edge artifacts, such as the
+[Installer ISO](../../clusters/edge/edgeforge-workflow/palette-canvos/build-installer-iso.md) and
+[Provider Images](../../clusters/edge/edgeforge-workflow/palette-canvos/build-provider-images.md).
 Once these artifacts are built, you can use the Installer ISO to bootstrap the Edge installation on your Edge host and the Provider Images to